moda-gov-tw/PETs-Applications/homomorphic_encryption/criminal_data_cloud_computing/README.md

 ## Disclaimer

 The application listed here only serves as the minimum demonstrations of using PETs.
-The source code should not be directly deployed for real-world use.
+The source code should not be directly deployed for production use.